 Optional Step : Add 1-2 threads of saffron on top of each modak (optional step)

 Continue making the remaining modak in a similar manner.
-Ensure to grease your mold before every modak.
+Ensure to grease your mold before making the next modak.

 To make modak freehand (without mold):